 - Practice Driving in Difficult Weather – Take your teenager out driving with you on a rainy day to re-learn or teach them how a car handles in slick conditions.

-- Practice Highway Driving – Have them drive with you on the I15 or I215 to learn the timing of the flow of traffic and specifics like merging or giving right way.
+- Practice Highway Driving – Have them drive with you on I-15 or I-215 to learn the timing of the flow of traffic and specifics like merging or giving the right-of-way.

 - Control Speed – Teen drivers are more likely to find it fun to drive fast.
 Teach your teen not to.
 Speed will either be the cause of a crash or the thing that makes it much, much worse.